 The National Wildlife Refuge Association has the mission to “conserve America’s wildlife heritage for future generations through strategic programs that protect and enhance the National Wildlife Refuge System and the landscapes beyond its boundaries”.
 The NWR system protects countless birds and other animals across the entire country and is vital for conservation as well as our health.

-American Prairie Reserve is an organization in Montana that is working to protect a 3 million acre area of prairie land.
+American Prairie is an organization in Montana that is working to protect a 3 million acre area of prairie land.
 This ambitious project is one we fully support and we are members of APR.

 National Parks Conservation Association is dedicated to “protecting and enhancing America’s National Park System for present and future generations”.
 NPCA is near and dear to our hearts because we absolutely love our National Park System.
 It is essential that we keep protecting large areas of land.